 WHAT I’D DO DIFFERENTLY

 So, in a perfect world, I would actually grow luffa plants in a greenhouse or high tunnel and keep them there the whole summer (which I will be trying in 2022).
-I think they would be a lot happier and I’d get much larger fruit from them.
+I think they would be much happier, and I’d get much larger fruit from them.
 As you’ll see in my pictures, my best luffa sponge was only the size of my hand.
 Not like those huge ones that literally everyone else on the internet who grows them gets.

 Even though the vine gets crazy indoors, I would stick to the same planting schedule as I did in 2020.
 Anyone I know in the same zone as me that started their sponge 6-8 weeks before the last frost date and put their plant out at the same time as all their other plants did not get any sponges.

 In 2020, I purchased my seeds from the Ontario Seed Company.
 If you have a locally owned garden centre, ask them if they could bring them in for you.
 Most owners will be happy to bring in items they know their customers want.

 Since I had 2 of my 3 sponges grow completely to maturity, I actually saved a few of my own seeds to grow in 2021, but they did not work at all!
 Since the germination rate can be poor, I would always order a seed packet, just in case.
 These black seeds will likely germinate, but anything that’s lighter-coloured will likely not.

 If you liked this blog post, find me on Facebook, TikTok, and Instagram to follow more of my farmer florist journey and join in the cut flower conversation!
 I also make weekly videos on my YouTube channel.
 You can also sign up for bouquet-making events and buy my flowers at my sister site Shifting Blooms.
 I hope to see you there!